 The same also goes for encryption.
 Unfortunately, we cannot provide you with any information in that regard because we cannot confirm anything via the site, which is a very frustrating part of our GTBets review, especially as they have been pretty clear in a lot of other areas like GTBets promo codes.
 They do utilise KYC procedures though, so that does add a level of protection for minors and against fraud in general.

 We want to make clear that it isn’t like GTBets has a bad reputation for security at all – quite the opposite.
-It just appears there’s a lack of information, meaning we will have to remain neutral in our judgement here because we simply don’t have what we need to make an accurate assessment in this part of our GTBets review.
+It just appears there's a lack of information, meaning we will have to remain neutral in our judgement here because we simply don’t have what we need to make an accurate assessment in this part of our GTBets review.
+For detailed info on the licensing and security of other popular bookies, check out our Is Boyle Sports legit and Is Betfred safe reviews.

 While there are plenty of promotions that are available on GTBets – and all of them, you could argue, do to some extent reward loyalty – there is nothing here that we would consider to be a tradtional loyalty program.
 Although, this is an interesting one because a points based system that is used alongside the traditional promotions is one of the key pillars of a loyalty program.